Skip to Main Content

 ZIP code

-Personal injury protection, or PIP as it's commonly known, is a form of car insurance that can help cover the costs of medical bills, lost income and essential home services like housekeeping for you and your passengers following a car accident.
-PIP is usually required coverage in no-fault states, but in some states, it might be optional or not available at all.
-Bankrate’s insurance experts explain what PIP coverage is, who needs it and whether it’s worth it for drivers in states where it’s optional.
+Personal injury protection, or PIP as it's commonly known, is a form of car insurance that can help cover the costs of medical bills, lost income, funeral expenses, essential home services and more for you and your passengers following a car accident.
+PIP is a required coverage in 15 states, but in others, it's optional or may be unavailable.
+Coverage amounts and options for PIP vary widely between states, from $2,000 in Virginia to unlimited coverage in Michigan.
+Some states have a low or zero deductible for PIP, meaning this coverage could be very helpful to drivers without health insurance or who have a high-deductible health plan.

 What is PIP insurance?

 PIP insurance may provide coverage if you or your passengers are injured in a car accident, regardless of who is at fault.
+This also applies to injuries you may incur as a pedestrian or cyclist.
 Although coverage limits and options can vary, PIP generally covers:

 • Medical bills